mailcow/mailcow-dockerized-docs/docs/index.en.md

 	Correct: **mailcow**, because mailcow is a registered word mark with a small m :grin:

-mailcow: dockerized is an open source groupware/email suite based on docker.
+mailcow: dockerized is an open source groupware/e-mail suite based on docker.

-mailcow relies on many well known and long used components, which in combination result in an all around carefree email server.
+mailcow relies on many well known and long used components, which in combination result in an all around carefree e-mail server.

 Each container represents a single application, connected in a bridged network: